-- u wen organiz LCG TOI which hierages the use of 1e1: Presents clear information with care.
+- u wen organized fono which includes the use of fe 1: Presents clear information with care.
 1 Communication and Presents clear information in an organised manner and ICT 2 Presentation Presents information in a well organised manner using appropriate vocabulary and ICT.
 3